facil-io/cstl/fio-stl.md

 -------------------------------------------------------------------------------
 ## Pub/Sub

-A Publisher / Subscriber extension can be added to the `FIO_SERVER`, resulting in powerful IPC and real-time data updates.
+By defining `FIO_PUBSUB`, a Publisher / Subscriber extension can be added to the `FIO_SERVER`, resulting in powerful IPC and real-time data updates.

+The [pub/sub paradigm](https://en.wikipedia.org/wiki/Publish–subscribe_pattern) allows for any number of real-time applications, including message-bus backends, chat applications (private / group chats), broadcasting, games, etc'.

+### Paradigm

+Publishers publish messages to delivery Channels, without any information about the potential recipients (if any).

+Subscribers "listen" to messages from specific delivery Channels without any information about the publishers (if any).

+Messages are broadcasted through delivery Channels to the different Subscribers.

+Delivery Channels in facil.io are a combination of a named channel and a 16 bit numerical filter, allowing for 32,768 namespaces of named channels (negative numbers are reserved).

+### Limitations

+The internal Pub/Sub Letter Exchange Protocol imposes the following limitations on message exchange:

+* Distribution Channel Names are limited to 2^16 bytes (65,536 bytes).

+* Message payload is limited to 2^24 bytes (16,777,216 bytes == about 16Mb).

+* Empty messages (no numerical filters, no channel, no message payload, no flags) are ignored.

+* Subscriptions match delivery interests by both channel name (or pattern) and a numerical filter.

 ### Subscriptions - Receiving Messages